rossbar/UbuntuInstallScripts/README.md

     - Currently only works if matplotlib with the Qt4Agg backend has been loaded *first*.
 The ETS_TOOLKIT env var was supposed to take care of this, but it appears to not quite do the trick.
+    - This conflicts with ros-kinetic.
+Have not yet figured out how to get mayavi and ros-kinetic installed on the same 16.04 system.

 15. `sudo python_virtualenv_setup.sh`: Set up `virtualenv` and associated tools to combat python compatibility issues when installing new packages.